-On July 31, 2018, the President signed into law the Strengthening Career and Technical Education for the 21st Century Act (Perkins V).
+The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) was signed into law on July 31, 2018, to be effective on July 01, 2019.
 This Act, which became Public Law 115-224, reauthorizes the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV).
 Perkins V is largely based on the structure and content of Perkins IV and remains the most important piece of legislation affecting career and technical education (CTE) in Illinois.
 The purpose of the law is to develop more fully the academic knowledge and technical and employability skills of secondary and postsecondary education students who elect to enroll in CTE programs and programs of study.
 Perkins V facilitates this by placing a greater emphasis on the following areas: